Māui Pōmare: Taranaki land negotiation

-In 1881 the crown had set aside 187,000 acres for Taranaki Maori "absolutely and for all time", by 1911 only 18,000 acres remained and it was being leased to settlers on the behalf of Maori, although in an act of defiance of land confiscation, local Maori never claimed the rent.
+In 1881 the Crown had set aside 187,000 acres for Taranaki Māori "absolutely and for all time".
+By 1911 only 18,000 acres remained and it was being leased to settlers on the behalf of Māori, although in an act of defiance of land confiscation, local Māori never claimed the rent.
 Both Waikato and Taranaki elected Māui Pōmare as the member for Western Maori to ensure this 18,000 acres would not become freehold settler property in perpetuity.
-In 1913 Pōmare attempted to appease both his people and pakeha settlers by extending the lease settlers currently had for a further 10 years after which it would revert to Maori ownership – provided they pay compensation to settlers for appreciation in value.
-In 1923 Maori reclaimed their 18,000 acres but Pōmare had converted the land from leasehold to freehold, something his people were woefully unprepared to deal with.
-Overwhelmed by a system they didn't understand the Maori sold back to the Pakeha settlers who now had this last 18,000 acres in perpetuity.
-Late in the first World War Pōmare went to Waahi Pa to fill a conscription quota for Taranaki Maori, on arrival he was greeted in this manner: "He was met at the station by a hostile crowd and escorted to the riverside, where he was a spectator of an event never before recorded in European times.
-When the old-time Maoris wished to demonstrate their most extreme measure of contempt for any person they danced a haka standing naked and waist-high in a river and at appropriate times in the dance turned their posteriors towards the unwelcome visitor.
-There were no greater depths of ignominy in the Maori repertoire of insults – it was the absolute in loathing and contumely.
-Such was the spectacle confronting the Member for Western Maori..."
+In 1913 Pōmare attempted to appease both his people and Pākehā settlers by extending the lease settlers had for a further 10 years after which it would revert to Māori ownership – provided they pay compensation to settlers for appreciation in value.
+In 1923 Māori reclaimed their 18,000 acres, but Pōmare had converted the land from leasehold to freehold, something his people were woefully unprepared to deal with.
+Overwhelmed by a system they did not understand, the Māori sold back to the Pākehā settlers, who now had this last 18,000 acres in perpetuity.

 World War I

 During World War I Pōmare and Ngata joined forces to encourage Māori to join the armed forces.
-Pōmare and Ngata both believed that by participating strongly in the war and fighting to defend the country, Māori would demonstrate to Pākehā that they were full citizens.
-Pōmare angered many of his constituents, however, by extending conscription to Maori under the Military Service Act.
+They both believed that by participating strongly in the war and fighting to defend the country, Māori would demonstrate to Pākehā that they were full citizens.
+However, some tribes in Pōmare's own electorate were reluctant.
+Taranaki was only mildly in support and Waikato was quite opposed, having not forgotten their fate in the New Zealand Wars and consequent land confiscations.
+Pōmare angered many of his constituents by extending conscription to Māori under the Military Service Act 1916.

+When Pōmare went to Waahi Pa late in the war to try to change the minds of Waikato Māori, he was greeted in this manner: "He was met at the station by a hostile crowd and escorted to the riverside where he was a spectator of an event never before recorded in European times.
+When the old-time Maoris wished to demonstrate their most extreme measure of contempt for any person they danced a haka standing naked and waist high in a river and at appropriate times in the dance turned their posteriors towards the unwelcome visitor.
+There were no greater depths of ignominy in the Maori repertoire of insults – it was the absolute in loathing and contumely.
+Such was the spectacle confronting the Member for Western Maori ...".